-Minted in the same composition as Sacagawea dollars of 2000-2008, Native American dollars of 2009 to date and Presidential dollars of 2007-2016, US Innovation dollars feature a pure copper core with outer layers of manganese brass comprised of 77% copper, 12% zing, 7% manganese and 4% nickel.
+Minted in the same composition as Sacagawea dollars of 2000-2008, Native American dollars of 2009 to date and Presidential dollars of 2007-2016, US Innovation dollars feature a pure copper core with outer layers of manganese brass comprised of 77% copper, 12% zinc, 7% manganese and 4% nickel.
 The outer layers give the dollars a "golden" color to distinguish them from coins of other denominations.
 Measuring 26.5 millimeters in diameter, both regular-issue and Proof US Innovation dollars weigh 8.1 grams each.

 Ways to Collect